 Someone tell F. Scott Fitzgerald to STFU because Chris Rock is having a second act better than his first, and I didn't think it was possible to top Never Scared (2004).
 Last I heard, Rock was married, bored, and out of the limelight.
 Turns out he's divorced after a costly custodial dispute and ready to roll--even on Tinder under his real name.

 I doubled over in laughter so many times, I can't remember most of the jokes.
 You might argue George Carlin also had a second act and got better, but his first act wasn't very funny.
 To go from being one of the funniest and edgiest comedians in America to even funnier over a decade later is incredible.
 Richard Pryor burned out.
 Eddie Murphy started making really bad movies.
 I don't know what happened to Carlos Mencia.
-We don't know what Russell Peters will do ten years from now, but it won't be edgy.
+Russell Peters might still be around ten years from now, but he won't ever be edgy.
 Here are a few of my takeaways from Rock's new tour, "Total Blackout."

 1. Rock has always had a realism and common sense to his material no one else could manage.
 Some of it obviously comes from being a non-athletic African-American growing up among different races, including the ill-advised school busing programs meant to reduce segregation.
 And yet, Rock, even in his 50s, manages to be edgy and real.